pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 ├── requirements.txt                  <- Python package dependencies
 ```

-## Running the Program Quick Start
+## Running the Program for MSiA 423 Grading Purposes
-Note, in this section, instructions are written such that they apply as long as nothing from the cloned repo is changed.
+Note, in this section, instructions are written primarily for grading purposes for the MSiA423 course.
+Please realize the webapp forecast
+plots may look strange with a gap between the final observation point and the first forecasted point.
+The code was created such
+that its expected new data is pulled from the API each day so the forecasting date starts with tomorrow.
+However the model is
+agnostic to date and just outputs forecast for the next n points, without a date.
+So when old data is ran the forecast is attributed
+to the wrong dates unless the data is from yesterday.

 Instructions in the next section detail all the configurations that can be changed and the optionality of running the model
 pipeline and the app.
 This section focuses on running with all defaults and use the shortest path to have the app running
 on your local instance.
 In particular, the quick start uses s3 for data acquisition but runs everything else locally